Convert RTF to TSV

 Q: Can Excel open TSV files?

-Yes, Excel can open TSV files directly.
-Double-click a .tsv file and Excel will automatically detect tab delimiters and display data in columns.
-You can also use Excel's "Data" → "From Text/CSV" feature and specify tab as the delimiter.
-Excel recognizes both .tsv and .tab file extensions.
+A: Yes!
+Excel opens TSV files directly by double-clicking the file.
+Excel automatically detects tab delimiters and displays the data in properly aligned columns.
+You can also use the "Data" menu, select "From Text/CSV", and specify tab as the delimiter for more control over the import process.
+Both .tsv and .tab file extensions are recognized by Excel.

 Q: Why is TSV preferred in bioinformatics?

-Bioinformatics data often contains gene descriptions, functional annotations, and metadata with commas.
-TSV avoids quote escaping issues and is easier to process with command-line tools (awk, cut, grep).
-Standard genomic file formats like BED, GFF, and GTF are tab-delimited.
-Tools like samtools, bedtools, and UCSC Genome Browser all use TSV-based formats.
+A: Bioinformatics data frequently contains gene descriptions, functional annotations, and metadata with commas.
+TSV eliminates quote escaping issues and is trivial to process with command-line tools (awk, cut, grep).
+Standard genomic formats like BED, GFF, GTF, and VCF are all tab-delimited.
+Core tools like samtools, bedtools, and the UCSC Genome Browser all use TSV-based formats natively.

 Q: How do I import TSV into a database?

-Q: Can I use TSV with Python and R?
+Q: How do I use TSV with Python and R?

 Q: What if my data contains tab characters?

-Tab characters within field values are rare but can cause parsing issues.
-If your data contains tabs, consider using CSV instead and escaping commas with quotes.
-Alternatively, replace tabs in your data with spaces or other characters before conversion.
-Most scientific datasets don't contain tabs within fields.
+A: Tab characters within field values are rare but can cause parsing issues with TSV.
+If your data contains tabs, consider using CSV with proper quoting instead, or replace embedded tabs with spaces before conversion.
+In practice, scientific datasets and most business data never contain tab characters within fields, making TSV a reliable choice for the vast majority of use cases.

 Q: Is TSV human-readable?

-Yes, TSV files are plain text and can be opened in any text editor.
-Tab characters create visual column alignment in most text editors, making data easy to read.
-However, Excel or Google Sheets provide better visualization with properly aligned columns and cell borders.
+A: Yes, TSV files are plain text that can be opened in any text editor.
+Tab characters create natural column alignment in most editors, making the data easy to read without specialized software.
+For better visualization with gridlines and cell borders, open TSV files in Excel, Google Sheets, or LibreOffice Calc.
+Command-line tools like "column -t" can also format TSV data for readable terminal output.

 Q: Can I convert TSV back to other formats?